 - Defined from one administrative review to the next.
 Any findings prior to the 2013-2014 SY AR do not result in initiation of fiscal action.

 Performance‐Based Certification Funding (6 Cents)

 In addition to the above fiscal action, SFAs performance‐based cash assistance (6 cents) will be turned off unless immediate corrective action occurs.
 This will be turned back on once corrective action occurs.

-Offer vs Serve (OVS)
+Offer versus Serve

-- The school is offering sufficient quantities of food on all reimbursable meal service lines
+- The school is offering sufficient quantities of food on all reimbursable meal service lines.

-- Signage is posted on the service line to assist students in identifying a reimbursable meal
+- Signage is posted on the service line to assist students in identifying a reimbursable meal.

-- Students are selecting at least three food components in the proper portion sizes to make a reimbursable lunch and at least three menu items for a reimbursable breakfast
+- Students are selecting at least three food components in the proper portion sizes to make a reimbursable lunch and at least three menu items for a reimbursable breakfast.

-- Food service staff or designated meal monitors at the point-of-service are trained and accurately recognize a reimbursable meal, including appropriate portion sizes
+- Food service staff or designated meal monitors at the point‐of‐service are trained and accurately recognize a reimbursable meal, including appropriate portion sizes.

 Dietary Specifications and Nutrient Analysis